davelively14/locorum/README.md

 For deployed v0.3, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

+## v0.3.1 to do list
+- Improve navigation
+  - Homepage

 ## v0.4 to do list
 - Persist search results
   - Allow user to select older results, sort by date